 Gérard du Plessis is a senior partner of the firm and has served as the Chairman of Adams & Adams from 2013 to date.
 Prior to that he also served for a number of years as Trade Mark Department Co-Chairman(litigation).

-Godfrey Budeli is one of the partners in Trade Mark Litigation section with 14 years’ post admission experience and is currently heading up the Anti-Counterfeiting team.
+Godfrey Budeli is one of the partners in Trade Mark Litigation section and is currently heading up the Anti-Counterfeiting team.

 Jani Cronjé is a partner in the firm’s Trade Mark Litigation department.
 She specialises in trade mark oppositions and cancellations, trade mark infringement and passing-off disputes, domain name complaints, ASA complaints and copyright infringement matters.